-The Kontakt version of Adam Monroe's Slap Bass is cross-platform, and is maintained by Native Instruments, all the programming and effects being done through them.
-Some simple scripting is done by us.
-The VST, AU, and AAX versions are another beast entirely, and the programming falls entirely on AdamMonroeMusic.
+The Kontakt version of Adam Monroe's Slap Bass is depreciated (1.13.2020).
+The VST, AU, and AAX versions are programmed entirely by AdamMonroeMusic.
 The goal in any sample library that is also a VSTi (virtual instrument), Audio Unit, or AAX plugin is to attempt to match the performance of the Kontakt Player.
-With this library, we feel like we have done just that.
+With this library, we feel we have done just that.

-work just as well as the Kontakt version.
-Mac VST, AU, and AAX versions are 32/64 universal builds, and the the Carbon GUI framework have been replaced with Cocoa, compatible with OSX 10.9 and later.
+work just as well as the (depreciated) Kontakt version.
+Mac VST, AU, and AAX versions are separate 32-64 builds (with Catalina), and the the Carbon GUI framework has been replaced with Cocoa, compatible with OSX 10.9 and later.

 Audio engineering is a large part of creating a VST/AU/AAX plugin, but the sound of this slap bass has barely been processed.
 Slight eq tweaks were done here and there, mostly so that the instrument would have a similar sonic footprint note-to-note.
 Some noise was removed to level out some of the "hotness" associated with bass guitar circuitry and pickups.